landonma/Data-Management-Templates-Project/Internal_Sharing_Template/Internal_Sharing_Template_example.md

 ## SECTION II: ROLES AND RESPONSIBILITIES
 ### A) Role definitions:
+**Principal Investigator (PI):** as designated by the funder.
+If there is no funder or the funder does not designate the principal investigator, it will be a faculty member.
-**Principal Investigator (PI):** Barnard, Bethany is the PI.
+Barnard, Bethany is the PI.

-**Faculty Investigator:** Four different Faculty Investigators are each responsible for one of the parts of the project.
+**Faculty Investigator:** a faculty member who actively perform research on all or a part of the research project.
+They may provide active mentorship to students.
-Rogers, Rick is responsible for the Meteorological Data
+Rogers, Rick
-Singer, Sam is responsible for the Birds Census
+Singer, Sam
-Williams, Wallace is responsible for the Water Quality Data
+Williams, Wallace
-Dunning, Diane is responsible for the Wetland Interviews
+Dunning, Diane

-**Team member:**
+**Team member:** they contribute to the scientific development or execution of a study in a substantive, measurable way (research/postdoctoral fellows, technicians, associates and consultants).
 1 postdoc in the lab (subproject 3) (Post)
-1 technician in charge of maintaining instrumentation in subproject 1.
  (Tech)

 **Student:**